StevenBlack/vocab/million-dollar-words.md

 ### arrogate
 To claim for oneself without justification, such as Germany arrogating the Sudetenland prior to World War II.
-Can you arrogate the plum assignments from your rival co- worker?
+Can you arrogate the plum assignments from your rival coworker?

 ### ascetic